How To Choose The Right Size Surfboard?

 Which Type Of Surfboard Is Right For Me?

-Unfortunately, there’s no silver bullet or “SIZE Small, Medium or Large.”
+Unfortunately, there is NO “size Small, Medium or Large.”

 The rule of thumb when choosing a surfboard comes down to:

-3. DIMENSIONS (HOW LONG AND WIDE IS THE BOARD)
+3. DIMENSIONS (HOW LONG & WIDE IS THE BOARD)

 Beginner surfers are better off starting with a surfboard that’s round so that they could get the touch of balance.
-Generally, rounder surfboards are also larger for easy paddling and take-offs and forgive many beginners surfer’s mistakes.
+Generally, rounder surfboards are also larger for easy paddling and take-offs and forgive the mistakes many beginners tend to make when surfing.

 - Shortboard – narrow